lwndev/bamboo-vagrant-install/README.md

 	$ git clone https://github.com/lwndev/bamboo-vagrant-install.git && cd bamboo-vagrant-install
 	$ vagrant up --provider=aws

-Once Bamboo is up and running you can access it using the URL pro
+Once Bamboo is up and running you can access it using the URL provided by Amazon in your AWS Management console.